 - 16:09 Patrick Townsend

 - 19:37 Kate Wright

 The following runners recorded the best Age Grade scores:

 Are you a frequent parkrunner, or does your barcode regularly fail to scan or you're having problems with your printer?
-You should consider getting some ERS Barcodes.
+You should consider getting some Barcode wristbands.
 Make our scanners' lives easier and be the envy of all of your parkrunner chums!

 Volunteering: How to get involved

 Finding out about Stratford-upon-Avon parkrun volunteering opportunities couldn't be easier.
 Simply open a recent parkrun newsletter, results email or volunteer email, click on 'manage my profile', then 'email options', then select the events you'd like to hear from and click 'save opt-in events list'.
 You will then receive regular emails from those events letting you know all about their volunteering opportunities.